Minimilk93/feed-me/README.md

 #### Additional Tasks

 - Successfully created a small frontend in React to display outcome fixtures.
 It displays as the list data prop updates which I would not do in a production app due to performance and possibilities of crashing the browser.
 Of course, a queuing system would be ideal in high traffic, event heavy solutions.
 For styling, I simply took the CSS and classes from the Sky Bet website.
+- Additionally, the frontend only displays outcomes and the list will update as new events are saved to Mongo that contain outcomes.

 ## Running it